 All Non-Executive Directors are independent in accordance with the criteria set out in the Code.
 The Chairman was independent on appointment.

-A summary of the skills and experience of each Director proposed for re-election can be found on pages 54 to 57 of the Annual Report and Accounts for the year ended 31 December 2016, and in Appendix One on pages 14 and 15 of this document.
+A summary of the skills and experience of each Director proposed for election and re-election can be found in the Appendix on pages 14 and 15 of this document.